-How you can prevent and treat foot wounds
+How you can prevent and treat Foot Wounds In Fort Worth, TX

 You need to take care of your feet because they carry you through your life.
 If you have a diabetic ulcer, it’s important to know how to treat it and what your podiatrist can do to help.
 Diabetes affects most major body systems including your nervous, immune and circulatory systems.
 Diabetes can also dramatically affect your feet.
 Your podiatrists at Metroplex Foot and Ankle Center, in North Richland Hills, TX, are ready to help with wound care.